ghc-proposals/ghc-proposals/proposals/0000-improve-ieee-float-decimal-processing.rst

 Costs and Drawbacks
 -------------------
-A implementation of ``decodeFloatDecimal`` and ``encodeFloatDecimal`` in C can be found [here](https://github.com/dvidelabs/flatcc/tree/master/external/grisu3).
-I have port part of it in [this patch](https://github.com/haskell/bytestring/pull/115).
+A implementation of ``decodeFloatDecimal`` and ``encodeFloatDecimal`` in C can be found `here <https://github.com/dvidelabs/flatcc/tree/master/external/grisu3>`_.
+I have port part of it in `this patch <https://github.com/haskell/bytestring/pull/115>`_.
 It should be straightforward to port the rest of it.

 Current ``round`` implementation already provide the primitives that ``roundFloat`` need, we can easily add them.